vinodh1988/angular-full-app-with-api/README.md

   We have to handle it ourselves
   We use FormsModule for this
   and the directive ngModel is used to handle form fields

+### Model Based Approach

+ In Model based approach

+ We use a a module called ReactFormsModule
+ To handle bigger Forms with proper Structure and model If you have things like nested form, dynamice form etc we can use this approach
+ This approach supports Inbuilt validation
+ We use Formbuilder to build the modal based forms